mennodoor/fticr_toolkit/README.md

 # FT-ICR Toolkit

-Summary of Tools needed for FT-ICR data analysis.
+Summary of tools needed for FT-ICR data analysis and calculation of systematic shifts.

 ## Installation